charlotte-lefevre/TM_tradeoffs_SDP/Cost_eval/README.md

-# Computation of time Memory trade offs for ternary syndrome decoding with large weight
+# Computation of Time-Memory tradeoffs for ternary syndrome decoding with large weight in the Wave regime

 # Aim
-This project aims at computing time-memory trade-offs costs for ternary syndrome decoding in \f$F_3\f$ with large weight and Wave signature scheme parameters.
+This project aims at computing time-memory tradeoffs costs for ternary syndrome decoding in \f$F_3\f$ with large weight and Wave signature scheme parameters.
-The most efficient state-to-the-art algorithms use a framework called PGE+SS framework.
-In the latter, the most expensive part is due to a step called Subset Sum step.
+To our knowledge, the most efficient state-of-the-art algorithms solving this problem use a framework formalized under the name of *the PGE+SS framework*.
+In the latter, the most expensive part is due to a step called *Subset sum*. <br>
-Here we aim at computing the Time/Memory cost of a range of birthday-based algorithms to solve the Subset Sum step.
+This repository provides tools to compute the time and memory costs of a range of birthday-based algorithms to solve the Subset sum step.
-Everything here has been created with Wave signature scheme in mind, so only the most interesting trade offs in the Wave signature scheme case are exhibited. <br />
-**Warning** There is no implementation of any algorithm here, the aim here is just to compute the asymptotic cost of algorithms to help to select the prefered trade off.
+Even though most of the methods can work in a regime different than the one of Wave, they have been made with the latter in mind.

 # Common notation and terminologies

-In the functions used here, the notation is quite redundant.
-We define here the most common terminologies.
+We define here the most common notation, so as to avoid redundancy.

 ## Two different regimes

-The cost can be computed in two regimes, the *asymptotic* one and the so-called '*bit cost* 'one.
+The cost can be computed in two regimes, the *asymptotic* one and the so-called *bit cost* one.
 In the *asymptotc* regime, the code size \f$n\f$ is not fixed, and the aim is to derive an estimation of the cost when \f$n \rightarrow +\infty\f$.
 In other words, multplicative constants are not taken into account, and only exponential coefficients are considered.
-On the countrary, the '*bit cost*' regimes aims at providing a more accurate cost estimation.
+On the countrary, the *bit cost* regime aims at providing a more accurate cost estimation.
 Here, the code size is fixed and multiplicative constants are considered.
 It aims at providing a cost in terms of number of bits stored / number of bit operations done.<br />

-In both cases, the memory and time costs are given in the *logarithmic* scale, and relative to \f$n\f$ in asymptotic cost (*viz.*\f$memory = \log_2(M)/n, time = \log_2(T)/n\f$)
+In both cases, the memory and time costs are given in the *logarithmic* scale, and for the *asymptotic* regime, \f$memory = \log_2(M)/n, time = \log_2(T)/n\f$.

 ## Most common parameters